GetStream/stream-chat-swift-test-helpers/README.md

 ## Installation Guide
 1. Setup your GitHub account in Xcode 11 (and above) under _Preferences-Accounts_

-2. Add this repo to your Xcode project `https://github.com/GetStream/stream-chat-swift-test-helpers.git`
+2. Add this repo to your Xcode project `https://github.com/GetStream/stream-swift-test-helpers.git`

-3. Add `StreamChatTestHelpers` package to your project's test target as Swift Package Dependency.
+3. Add `StreamSwiftTestHelpers` package to your project's test target as Swift Package Dependency.

 4. Once correctly added, you should see it in the Project Navigator pane under Swift Package dependencies

-5. Start using the `StreamChatTestHelpers` by importing them in your test files: `import StreamChatTestHelpers`, or `@_exported import StreamChatTestHelpers` to make it accessible target-wise.
+5. Start using the `StreamSwiftTestHelpers` by importing them in your test files: `import StreamSwiftTestHelpers`, or `@_exported import StreamSwiftTestHelpers` to make it accessible target-wise.
 ---

 ## 3rd party Dependencies
 This package depends on [Difference](https://github.com/krzysztofzablocki/Difference) Swift package, that brings better way to identify what's different between 2 instances.
 ![TestHelpers](./resources/difference.png).

-Mock server depends on [Swifter](https://github.com/httpswift/swifter) - a tiny HTTP server engine.
+This package also depends on [SnapshotTesting](https://github.com/pointfreeco/swift-snapshot-testing) Swift package, that allows to create snapshot tests.

 # Usage

-## StreamChatTestHelpers - Unit tests
+## StreamSwiftTestHelpers - Unit tests

 ### Testing Result type
 ```swift